-Specifically, onboarding is the user's experience between when they:
+"Onboarding" is the user's experience between:

-This experience consists of two distinct phases:
+This experience consists of two phases:

 Most SaaS apps lose 95% of their new users after 90 days.
 That is insane.

-Here's an example of a bad pattern: A user regularly creates then immediately deletes projects.
+Here's an example of a bad interaction pattern: A user often creates then immediately deletes new projects.
 Hmm.

 What are they really trying to accomplish?
-Was there an intermediate feature they just wanted to momentarily access?
-If so, how about extract that feature to stand alone so they don't waste their time?
+Was there an intermediate feature they wanted to momentarily access?
+If so, how about extract that feature to stand alone so they don't waste their time with fake project creation?

 Twitter studied their users' onboarding behavior and discovered that if a new user doesn’t Follow at least a handful of Twitter users immediately upon signing up, they’re much less likely to return in the near future.